Harrison Mwakyembe: Political career

 Harrison Mwakyembe was elected as a member of the East African Legislative Assembly representing Tanzania (2001–2005) and as a member of parliament in 2005 representing Kyela, a position he lost in 2020 and was replaced by fellow ccm cadet Ally Mlaghila.

 He has also served in different capacities as a cabinet member under two presidents.
 He was Deputy Minister of Works (28 November 2010 – 7 February 2012), Minister of Transport (7 May 2012 – 24 January 2015) and Minister of East African Cooperation (24 January 2015 – 5 November 2015) under President Jakaya Kikwete; and Minister for Constitutional Affairs and Justice (12 December 2015 – 23 March 2017) and Minister for Information, Culture, Artists and Sports since 23 March 2017 under President John Magufuli.
 While in parliament, Mwakyembe was appointed a member of a parliamentary committee on Investment and Trade (2006–2010) and served as the committee's vice chairman.
 And from 2012 to 2015, he was a member of the Infrastructure Development Committee.

-His vast legislative experience in the Tanzanian parliament and in the East African Legislative Assembly and as a lecturer in law has served him well in different capacities including ministerial posts under different presidents.
-He is one of the most experienced cabinet members in the country.